codacy/chart/docs/index.md

-# Installing Codacy on Kubernetes
+# Installing Codacy Self-hosted

-This documentation guides you on how to install Codacy on Kubernetes or MicroK8s.
+This documentation guides you on how to install Codacy Self-hosted on Kubernetes or MicroK8s.

 To install Codacy you must complete these main steps: